Updated: Jul 6

 If you share a bed with someone else, this is probably a familiar scenario.
 Whether it’s being kept awake by snoring, tossing and turning, or their late-night smartphone habits, sharing a bed can be legitimately disruptive to your sleep health.

-In this article, we have a list from Sleep.org that identifies 6 of the biggest problems people face when sharing a bed, and how to avoid them.
+In this article, we have a list from Sleep.org that provides solutions to 5 of the biggest problems people face when sharing a bed.
 We hope it helps, and brings the dreaded doona thief to justice.

 If your bed is too small, you’re going to have a tough time sleeping.
 Different people need different amounts of space, but the basic rule is the bigger the better.
 Make sure you and your bed partner choose a bed that’s big enough for you both to sleep well.
 If you need to upgrade, do it.